 She is at her best after two cups of coffee.

 How to book a one-on-one session of Office Hours

-See Me After Class Office Hours are 45-minute, confidential Zoom or phone sessions tailored to any teaching-related topic you want to talk about.
+See Me After Class Office Hours are confidential Zoom or phone sessions tailored to any teaching-related topic you want to talk about.
 To book, simply choose one of the options below and click the “Book Me” button to select an available time from the calendar.
 If you experience any technical difficulties, you can also try this direct link to the booking page.